kwaaaaaa/nodejs-fileserver/README.md

     * Erorr handling provided when the file already exists
     * The server will reject large files without an error message, so this is handled via the client.
 I set a 50mb limit which is found in server/index.ts
 3. Ease of Use
+    * Developed on Ubuntu, it should work on Linux systems.
+There were some issues documented when trying to test on Windows.
     * As the reqs are straight forward, I hope it's easy to use
     * More features could be added with user feedback
 4. Project tooling